benbae300/Othello-AI/README.md

 # Othello-AI
 - An optimal othello AI using alpha beta pruning.
-- comes with the GUI and code to play Othello as well.
+- Includes the GUI and code to play Othello as well VS the AI as well.